 - France: Across Germany’s French border, riesling has become a primary product of the Alsace region.
 Most riesling wines from this region are medium- to full-bodied and contain minimal residual sugar.
 When the conditions are right, Alsace also bottles sweet riesling wines.

 - Austria: This small European country is renowned for its top-quality riesling wines.
-While Austria produces rieslings in a range of sweetness levels, most of their bottles are either extremely sweet or dry.
+While Austria produces them in a range of sweetness levels, most of their bottles are either extremely sweet or dry.

 - South Australia: Riesling grapes also thrive outside of Europe.
-In South Australia, riesling grows well in the Clare and Eden Valleys.
+In South Australia, they grow well in the Clare and Eden Valleys.
 The wines these riesling grapes produce are typically bone-dry.

 - The United States: In North America, riesling grapes grow on both coasts.
 In New York, riesling has found a home in the deep glacial sections of the Finger Lakes region.
-Across the country in Washington, riesling wine is made in a dry style and celebrated for its ripe stone fruit flavors.
+Across the country in Washington, it’s made in a dry style and celebrated for its ripe stone-fruit flavors.

 What Does Riesling Wine Taste Like?